AdobeDocs/experience-platform.en/help/dashboards/guides/profiles.md

 >[!CONTEXTUALHELP]
 >id="platform_dashboards_profiles_profilesbycompleteness"
 >title="Profiles by completeness"
 >abstract="The donut chart displays the percentage of profile attributes that are filled with non-null values among all observed attributes.
 It illustrates the proportion of profiles that are of high, medium, or low completeness.
-High completeness profiles have more than 70% of attributes filled.
-Medium completeness profiles have less than 70% and more than 30% of attributes filled.
-Low completeness: Profiles have less than 30% of attributes filled."
+High completeness profiles have more than 70% of their attributes filled.
+Medium completeness profiles have between 30% and 70% of their attributes filled.
+Low completeness profiles have less than 30% of their attributes filled."
 >additional-url="https://experienceleague.adobe.com/docs/experience-platform/dashboards/guides/profiles.html#profile-completeness" text="Learn more from documentation"

 The [!UICONTROL Profiles by completeness] widget creates a donut chart of profile completeness since the last processing date.
 The completeness of a profile is measured by the percentage of attributes that are filled with non-null values among all observed attributes.

 This widget shows the proportion of profiles that are of high, medium, or low completeness.
 By default, there are three levels of completeness configured:

-* High completeness: Profiles have more than 70% of attributes filled.
+* High completeness: Profiles have more than 70% of their attributes filled.
-* Medium completeness: Profiles have less than 70% and more than 30% of attributes filled.
+* Medium completeness: Profiles have between 30% and 70% of their attributes filled.
-* Low completeness: Profiles have less than 30% of attributes filled.
+* Low completeness: Profiles have less than 30% of their attributes filled.

 ![The profiles by completeness widget](../images/profiles/profiles-by-completeness.png)